Payment Instruments

 Use getAllVerifications

-function to retrieve a list of instrument verification sessions. undefined
+function to retrieve a list of instrument verification sessions. undefined can be passed instead of

 import { Wallet } from '@paysafe/paysafe-wallet-saas-web/wallet';